VinnieRossi/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/review-the-initial-project.md

 ## Congratulations

 You have now successfully executed the first step in this scenario.

-Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes.
+In the next step we will connect to OpenShift to deploy our application.
+This example is extremely simple as it is meant to only introduce you to Spring Boot and RHOAR.